hasktorch/hasktorch/README.md

 A Haskell library for tensors and neural networks.
 Hasktorch uses the low-level [TorcH](https://github.com/pytorch/pytorch/tree/master/torch/lib/TH) C tensor/math library shared by [Torch](http://torch.ch/) and [PyTorch](http://pytorch.org/).
-This project is an independent (unsponsored/unaffiliated) open source effort.
+Hasktorch is an independent open source community project.

 **NOTE: hasktorch is in early development and should only be used by contributing developers at the current time.**